hauni97/rest_api/README.md

 We bring great minds together to discuss and share their reading experiences through co-reading, live readings, and online audio events.
 Our app assists you with the search for new potential reads and creates your customized wish lists.

 __Note:__ Not all features are available in the current release.
 This platform is developed in stages; the first and current version of the MVP (minimum viable product) demonstrates a backend developed in Node.js with CRUD operations for user accounts stored on a cloud-based MongoDB.
 Interaction with the external Google API REST service is used for querying book information allowing this information to be added to user's accounts.
 Concerning security mechanisms, the users' information follows salted and hash-based authentication.
 Furthermore, all our current cloud deployments have an RSA TLS (Azure) and SHA2 (Heroku) signed HTTPS certificate.
-Our ``https`` branch in this repository contains a self-signed HTTPS certificate for local deployments.
+For a local SSL deployment see [Running Locally](#running-locally).

 ## System Architecture
 <p align="center">